ericincloud/AWS-Resume-With-Visitor-Counter/readme.md

 ![AWSresumeR53](https://github.com/ericincloud/AWS-Resume-With-Visitor-Counter/assets/144301872/03298837-171d-4b0e-bf6d-5baed98cdee2)

-## Step 7: Finish!
+## Step 7: Finish
 #### And done!
 By now, you should be able to publicly access the website.
 If not, make sure the above steps are properly configured or visit the troubleshooting section at the bottom.

-#### The result is a static resume website secured with SSL/TLS with enhanced performance through CloudFront and a visitor counter that uses a REST API/Lambda URL integrated with Lambda functions to update the visitor count via a DynamoDB table!
+#### The result is a static resume website secured with SSL/TLS with enhanced performance through CloudFront and a visitor counter that uses a REST API/Lambda URL integrated with Lambda functions to update the visitor count via a DynamoDB table.

 ![AWSResumeSite](https://github.com/ericincloud/AWS-Resume-With-Visitor-Counter/assets/144301872/4837aa15-869e-44dd-9079-2c47203a0b43)